ZXMushroom63/outframe.js/README.md

 # outframe.js
-JavaScript and TypeScript library for an easy solution to expanding your websites across multiple monitors / windows
+JavaScript/TypeScript library for an easy solution to expanding your websites across multiple monitors / windows